RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: RAPID sensing system

 During everyday movement, the limbs of a person usually have velocities of up to $3-4$~m/s \cite{vandersmissen2018indoor, seifert2019toward}.
-To fully capture the $\mu$D signature of the subjects, we must ensure that our systems achieves a sufficient resolution.
-Recalling \eq{eq:cir-phase}, we know that the Doppler frequency shift induced by a moving object on the $\ell$-th path at time $k$ (packet $k$), $f_{\ell, k}^{d}$, is

-Using time-frequency analysis to estimate the Doppler spectrum as in \eq{eq:stft}, the resolution that can be obtained on the Doppler frequency is $\Delta f^{d} = 1/(MT_c)$.
-The maximum measurable Doppler frequency is instead $f^d_{\rm max} = 1/(2T_c)$.
-These quantities can be mapped onto the velocity estimate resolution and the maximum measurable velocity using \eq{eq:dopp-fv}, obtaining
+To fully capture the \ac{md} signature of the subjects, we must ensure that our systems achieves a sufficient resolution.
+Recalling \eq{eq:cir-phase}, we know that the Doppler frequency shift induced by a moving object on the $\ell$-th path is $f_{\ell}^{\rm D} = 2 f_o v_{\ell}/c$.
+Using \ac{tf} analysis to estimate the Doppler spectrum as in \eq{eq:stft}, the resolution that can be obtained on the Doppler frequency is $\Delta f^{\rm D} = 1/(MT_c)$.
+The maximum measurable Doppler frequency is instead $f^{\rm D}_{\rm max} = 1/(2T_c)$.
+These quantities can be mapped onto the velocity estimate resolution and the maximum measurable velocity as

-Given that we sample the \ac{cir} on a per-packet basis, to capture the \ac{md} effect of human motion we must ensure that the time $T_c$ between the packets used in the $\mu$D estimation allows capturing the range of velocities of interest.
+Given that we sample the \ac{cir} on a per-packet basis, to capture the \ac{md} effect of human motion we must ensure that the time $T_c$ between the packets used in the \ac{md} estimation allows capturing the range of velocities of interest.
 See also \secref{sec:ex-res} for the chosen values of $M$ and $T_c$.